HomeThe 8 LeaksProfit Pressure TestRun Your NumbersProfit Conversion AuditBlogFAQAboutFind My Leaks ↗

 What Is Offer Architecture and Why Does It Matter for Profit?

 Offer architecture is the structure of how a business packages and prices its products or services across different tiers, commitment levels, and customer segments.
 Most businesses under $10M have one core offer and maybe a minor variation.
-That single-offer model caps revenue from existing clients and forces all growth through new customer acquisition — the most expensive path to scale.
+That single-offer model caps revenue from existing clients and forces all growth through new customer acquisition — which is the most expensive path to scale.

 How Many Offers Should a Small Business Have?